0xSero/partisia-docs/docs/operator-6-create-account.md

 # Create an account on PBC

-If you already got a PBC account in connection with a public or private MPC sale event, you can skip this step.
+If you already got a PBC account in connection with a public or private MPC sale event, you can skip this step and the next.

 Create an account through the [wallet extension](https://chrome.google.com/webstore/detail/partisia-wallet/gjkdbeaiifkpoencioahhcilildpjhgh).